-A performance evaluation is an evaluation of an employee’s work, skills, and attitude on the job.
-It can also be called a performance review or performance appraisal.
+A performance review is an evaluation of an employee’s work, skills, and attitude on the job.
+It can also be called a performance appraisal.

-During a performance evaluation, an employee may hear both positive and negative feedback (comments) about his/her work.
+During a performance review, an employee may hear both positive and negative feedback (comments) about his/her work.
 The employee’s manager will often praise the employee’s strong points and identify some areas for improvement.

-Here are some English phrases for performance evaluations:
+Here are some English phrases for performance reviews:

 Stays up-to-date with developments in the field.